rajesh93471/Skill-Gap-prediction/README.md

 ## Overview

-This project identifies employability skill gaps among Computer Science Engineering (CSE) students using Machine Learning.
+This project identifies employability skill gaps among Computer Science Engineering (CSE) students using Machine Learning and the Feast feature store.

-A Decision Tree Classifier is trained on a synthetic student dataset to predict whether a student is **Industry Ready** or has a **Skill Gap**.
+A student skill dataset containing 100 records is used to analyze academic and technical skills.
+A Decision Tree Classifier is used to predict whether a student is **Industry Ready** or has a **Skill Gap**.

+The project also demonstrates how **Feast** can be used to manage student features, retrieve historical features for model training, and retrieve online features for real-time prediction.

 ---

+## Objectives

+- Identify employability skill gaps among CSE students.
+- Analyze academic and technical student attributes.
+- Store and manage ML features using Feast.
+- Retrieve historical features for model training.
+- Train a Decision Tree classification model.
+- Predict whether students are Industry Ready or have a Skill Gap.
+- Perform online feature retrieval and prediction using Feast.

+---

 ## Features

-- Student Skill Gap Prediction
+The dataset contains 100 student records with the following attributes:

+- CGPA
+- Python
-- Decision Tree Classification
+- Java
-- Data Preprocessing
+- Data Structures and Algorithms (DSA)
+- Database Management Systems (DBMS)
+- Operating Systems (OS)
+- Computer Networks (CN)
+- Web Development
+- Communication Skills
+- Aptitude
+- Projects
-- Feature Importance Analysis
+- Internship
-- Confusion Matrix
+- Certifications
-- Classification Report
+- Industry Readiness

+---

+## Dataset

+The project uses a synthetic dataset containing **100 CSE student records**.

+### Target Variable

+`Industry_Readiness`

+The target contains two categories:

+- **Ready** – Student is predicted to be Industry Ready.
+- **Gap** – Student requires additional skill development.

 ---